 This is a piece of wood I practiced on with my router.
 You know what that green paint means don’t you?
 Yep, that board (when it was much larger) cost me .51 cents.

 I used my jigsaw to cut the middle section out of the spindle, leaving a short piece on the bottom.
 I drilled a hole to allow me to insert a nail.

 I also cut the top (finial) off.
 I used my Quick-Grip Clamp to hold the finial so I could drill a hole in it.

 I drilled a hole in the top and the bottom of the 1x (holding it with my clamp).
 An internet friend of mine was drilling a board while holding it, the drill slipped and ended up taking off her thumbnail.
 It was NOT pretty folks!

 I inserted a nail in both ends of the 1x to help stabilize the spindle pieces.

 With a nail in both ends the display stand stood easily on itself while the Gorilla Glue dried.

 I painted the stands with some oops paint.
 Jamie gave me two of these cute appliques a year ago for Christmas.
 I’ve been saving them.
 The Shanty girls made some as Christmas gifts last year.

 This one is the shorter of the two.
 I decided that I like the natural color of the applique.
 What do you think?
 Would you have painted it?
 Next week, I’ll show you the one I made the next day.
 I plan to use these at Jamie’s shower.
 I still need to add a clip of some sort.
 I’ve played around with some, but haven’t decided what I’m doing yet.

 When you see me promote a product, even if that product was given to me, the opinions expressed are always 100% my own.
-Amazon links are part of my affiliate program, thanks for supporting my blog.
+This post may contain affiliate links which won’t change your price but will share some commission.